processone/docs.ejabberd.im/content/developer/hooks.md

 * `run` hooks: This is hooks whose only role is to propagate events to handlers throughout the code.
 When that hook is run, it does not gather data. `run` hooks support two type of return value from their
-  handler: 'stop' or anything else (that is ignore, so you can return the atom ok as a convention).
+  handler: 'stop' or anything else (that is ignored, so you can return the atom ok as a convention).
 If you return `stop` from your handler, it means no further processing will be done, i.e. that handlers defined for the same hook with lower priority will not be